janhq/cortex.cpp/docs/docs/new/quickstart.md

 ## Step 4: Load model

-To load the model to Nitro server, you need to
+To load the model to Nitro server, you need to run:

 ```bash title="Load model"
 curl http://localhost:3928/inferences/llamacpp/loadmodel \